zaireali649/templates/llm-txt/CREATE_LLM_TXT.md

 3. ✅ Write optimized descriptions following the research-backed format
 4. ✅ Include specific function/class names
 5. ✅ Add Key Concepts and Common Tasks sections
-6. ✅ Create a production-ready `llm.txt` file
+6. ✅ Create a production-ready `llms.txt` file

-**Alternative:** If you prefer starting with a template, copy `llm.txt.template` to `llm.txt` and ask the AI to fill it in.
+**Alternative:** If you prefer starting with a template, copy `llms.txt.template` to `llms.txt` and ask the AI to fill it in.

 ---